JakobOvrum/LuaD/extlib/README.md

 this binary is included for convenience.
 It is not an import library - there is no dependency on a DLL.

+## Lua static library with frame pointers for Linux
+[Issue 10671](https://issues.dlang.org/show_bug.cgi?id=10671) necessitates Lua to be built with `-fno-omit-frame-pointer`, so a distribution-agnostic `liblua.a` is included and used by default for both x86-32 and x86-64 Linux targets.
+For other targets that are hit by [issue 10671](https://issues.dlang.org/show_bug.cgi?id=10671), an appropriately compiled library needs to be supplied by the user.

 ### Reproducing the build
 Copy `dmc.mak` from this directory to the top level directory of the Lua source code release.
 Then edit `src/luaconf.h` to manually disable `popen` support.
 Then invoke the makefile with GNU make: